 • Artists must submit a recent exhibition history, including participation in previous iterations of The Big Show.

-• Images should be labeled as Last name_Title_Year finished.
-Example: Smith_Work1_2017.jpg
+• All files should be labeled as Last name_Title_Year completed.
+Example: Smith_Work1_2017.Jpg

 • Incomplete or late applications will not be considered.

 We strongly encourage you to apply early.
 If you are having trouble using the online application system, please don’t hesitate to call us at 713-528-5858 during office hours (Monday - Friday, 9 AM - 5 PM) or email firstname.lastname@example.org with questions.